 The Department’s ability to keep communities ahead of emerging health threats while promoting best practices to meet ongoing health challenges has been enhanced through the process of achieving and maintaining public health accreditation.
 Meeting the standards and measures necessary to attain PHAB accreditation helps to ensure the Department’s success in achieving its mission to protect, promote and improve the health of all people in Florida.

 To maintain accreditation, health departments must reapply every five years.
-Where initial accreditation demonstrated that the Department has the capacities required to provide the ten Essential Public Health Services, Reaccreditation focuses on the use of those capacities and accountability, as well as on continuous quality improvement.
-The Reaccreditation Standards and Measures assess health departments’ improvements and advancements.
-Therefore, Reaccreditation requires that the health department provide narrative descriptions of the department’s work in the areas of the twelve PHAB Domains.
-Health departments are asked to tell the “story” of how they function and operate, from a department-wide perspective.
+Where initial accreditation demonstrated that the Department has the capacities required to provide the ten Essential Public Health Services, reaccreditation focuses on the use of those capacities and accountability, as well as on continuous quality improvement.
+The reaccreditation Standards and Measures assess the health departments’ improvements and advancements.
+Therefore, reaccreditation requires the health department provides narrative descriptions of the Department’s work in the areas of the twelve PHAB Domains.
+Health departments are asked to tell the “story” of how they function and operate from a department-wide perspective.

 About the Public Health Accreditation Board